coriander345/mypage/index.md

 ---
-title: "Welcome to my "
+title: "Welcome to my Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I hope you have a good one from my Blog  ...